teeworlds/documentation/client_config.md

 # Client Configuration

 To find the configuration file for Teeworlds, you can read this guide.
 If you want to configure the client, check out [Client Settings](client_settings.md).
 If you want to find the client commands available, see [Client Commands](client_commands.md).
-The client configuration file is always called `settings.cfg` but located in different locations depending on the operating system.
+The client configuration file is always called `settings07.cfg` but located in different locations depending on the operating system.

 ### Windows